RJ Harvey's Fantasy Football Value Takes a Hit After J.K. Dobbins Signing

 While ADP (average draft position) data on Harvey is destined to change, and likely in a dramatic fashion, he is no longer the clear favorite to lead this backfield in touches.
 In fact, Dobbins could be the better bargain for now, but that could change as we get into training camp.

-One thing is for sure … the Broncos backfield might not give us a consistent fantasy asset as long as Harvey, Dobbins and McLaughlin (who is barely a late flier at this point) are all at 100 percent.
-So unless you think head coach Sean Payton can create another Alvin Kamara/Mark Ingram scenario, neither of Harvey nor Dobbins will bring back more than flex value for managers.
+One thing is for sure: the Broncos' backfield might not give us a consistent fantasy asset as long as Harvey, Dobbins and McLaughlin (who is barely a late flier at this point) are all at 100 percent.
+So, unless you think head coach Sean Payton can create another Alvin Kamara/Mark Ingram scenario, neither Harvey nor Dobbins will bring back more than flex value for managers.

 My money is on Dobbins, who is the highest-paid runner on the roster at this point.